sjmignot/dogsbody/content/posts/andrei-rublev.md

 The suspense, and Boriska's insecurity, are both heighetned when the bell is raised.
 Boriska is told that they should have gotten chains: that the rope may not hold.

-We see the bell raised: it is an arduous process and the constant shots of strained ropes generate suspense and doubt.
+We see the bell raised: it is an arduous process and the constant shots of strained ropes generate doubt and echo Boriska's insecurity.
 In the fillm tradition, we are taught to equate what is shown with what is important.
 A mapping of shots to pure plot functionality.
 But the bell is raised without problem.
 Still, the feeling of suspense that Tarkovsky has built doesn't diffuse.

-The ringing of the bell, hypnotic, slow, should prove complete carthasis, but it doesn't disperse the louring of suspense and doubt.
+The ringing of the bell, hypnotic, slow, should prove complete carthasis.
+A final resolultion for the creation of the bell that answers or lingering concerns: will it sound good? is there something wrong with it?
+Will it crack?
+But the bell rings and it rings well.

+Yet, even though there is nothing left for us to doubt, the feeling of suspense remains.

 Not until Boriska breaks down in Rublev's arms, not until the internal (inside-out) emotional release, is the immense pressure that Tarkovsky builds diffused.